thomasisberg/macos-web-development/README.md

 ### PHP ini

 The custom PHP ini file is installed as a symlink in each PHP version, pointing to `/usr/local/php/php.ini`.
-One file for all PHP versions.
-Enjoy! 🥳
+One file for all PHP versions = enjoy. 🥳

 ## Usage